Our Inspiration

 Bronze award

-The Channel Museum is managed & operated by over 40 volunteers.
-Our volunteers are local residents - many of them are descendants of our early settlers.
-They offer visitors unique insights into the local area, along with an enthusiastic authentic narrative- perpetuating Jim's passion.
+The Channel Museum is managed & operated by over 30 volunteer members.
+Our volunteers undertake many varied roles in the running of the Museum including visitor reception, tour guides, collection management and displays, and library and research services.They offer visitors unique insights into the the local area, along with an enthusiastic authentic narrative perpetuating Jim's passion.

-We welcome new members and encourage them to become volunteers and to actively participate in all aspects of the Association's activities.
+We welcome new members and encourage them to become volunteers and to actively participate in all aspects of the association's activities.

-Benefits of being a member
+Benefits of being a member:

 • The satisfaction of supporting a community organisation dedicated to the discovery, documentation, preservation, and sharing of our heritage and culture.

-Our Strategic PlanĀ
+Our Strategic Plan

 Adopted June 2023